 The Brancacci Chapel became a sort of school for Renaissance artists.
 According to Vasari, all the most celebrated artists came to the chapel, sketchbooks in hand.
 Masaccio’s frescos were fairly recently restored in the 1980s.

-The Doni Tondi, or Holy Family, is Michelangelo's most famous painting, aside from his work in the Vatican's Sistine Chapel.
-It's the only painting Michelangelo ever made that wasn't painted directly on a wall.
+The Doni Tondi, or Holy Family, is Michelangelo’s most famous painting, aside from his work in the Sistine Chapel in the Vatican Museums.
+It’s the only painting Michelangelo ever made that wasn’t painted directly on a wall.

 The painting was commissioned by a Florentine merchant, Agnolo Doni, to celebrate his marriage and the birth of his child.
 The figures are rendered in a sculptural style.
 The ancient Laocoon sculpture, in the Vatican Museums, had just been unearthed in Rome.
 It likely influenced an admiring Michelangelo.

 The Doni Tondo is unconventional and seems to anticipate the late Renaissance Mannerist style.
 The colors of the Doni Tondo are bright and unnatural.
 The composition is a difficult spiral pose.

 The Doni Tondo is characteristic of Michelangelo’s women who … well … look like muscular men.
 You almost think of Rosie the Riveter when you look at Mary’s right bicep.

 Caravaggio was the most important and influential Baroque artist.
 Caravaggio’s story is one of talent and turbulence.
 He acted like a devil, but painted like an angel.

 Caravaggio rejected the sanitized idealism that characterized much of the Renaissance era.
 He invented and used a darker, dramatically lit palette.
 He produced naturalistic and emotionally-charged raw works that were viewed as morbid, bluntly realistic, and shocking at the time.